Tdap Vaccine

 About Pertussis

-Pertussis, also known as ‘whooping cough’, is a serious bacterial infection that targets the nose, throat, and lungs (respiratory tract).
-Pertussis irritates your airways and causes thick mucus and long, severe coughing fits that usually end with a gasping breath that makes a “whooping” sound.
+Pertussis—commonly known as whooping cough—is a serious infection caused by bacteria.
+It affects the nose, throat, and lungs (your respiratory tract).
+Pertussis irritates your airways and leads to thick mucus and long, severe coughing fits.
+These fits often end with a sharp gasp for air that can sound like a “whoop.”

 While pertussis can affect people of all ages, it’s very dangerous for newborn babies.
-The most serious cases of pertussis happen in babies who are too young to get vaccinated.2 When older children or adults get the disease, they can easily pass it on to babies who have not been vaccinated.
+The most severe cases of pertussis often happen in babies who are too young to get vaccinated.¹ When older children or adults get pertussis, they can pass it to babies who haven’t been vaccinated.²⁻³

 -